 You can even do the steps within your yard or in the neighborhood and record your progress.

 Yes, you got that right.
-These devices can actually help you manage your diet as you engage in workouts to keep you fit.
+A fitness tracker can actually help you manage your diet as you engage in workouts to keep you fit.

 They have been designed with features that aid you in keeping track of the quality and quantity of food you consume each day.
 We have always been told but the Harvard Business Review Scientist Ron Friedman points out that the food you eat can adversely effect your productivity.